jerry73204/typ-book/src/chapter_1.md

 ## Type-level Programming Basics

-Rust already provides the capability of type level programming to some degree, but in an indirect way.
+Rust already provides the capability of type level programming to some degree, but done in an indirect way.
+The section will take a glance at how type level programming can be done.
 Let's start by a traffic light state machine to see how it could be done in Rust.

-When we build a state machine, we usually encode the `Green`, `Yellow` and `Red` states into an enum, and define a transition function `next()` to compute change of states.
+To build a traffic light state machine, we usually encode the `Green`, `Yellow` and `Red` states into an enum, and define a transition function `next()` to compute change of states.

-To leverage it to type level, we encode the states by types instead of enums.
+To leverage it to type level, we define types of states instead of enums of states.
 In this way, `Green`, `Yellow` and `Red` become three distinct types.

 ```rust